Author info

 William Baxter, Pascal Barla, and Ken Anjyo

-To appear in IEEE Transactions Visualization and Computer Graphics, 2009.
+IEEE Transactions Visualization and Computer Graphics, 2009.

-@article { Baxter09-embedding, author = {William Baxter and Pascal Barla and Ken Anjyo} title = {Compatible Embedding for {2D} Shape Animation}, journal = {To appear in IEEE Transactions Visualization and Computer Graphics}, year = {2009}, volume = {?}, pages = {To appear}, url = {http://www.olm.co.jp/en/rd/2008/06/compatible_embedding.html}, }
+@article { Baxter09-embedding, author = {William Baxter and Pascal Barla and Ken Anjyo} title = {Compatible Embedding for {2D} Shape Animation}, journal = {IEEE Transactions Visualization and Computer Graphics}, year = {2009}, volume = {15}, pages = {867--879}, url = {https://hal.inria.fr/inria-00400828/en/}, pdf = {Baxter-CompatibleEmbedding-TVCG09.pdf}, }

 Rigid Shape Interpolation Using Normal Equations